MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 # Install Progressive Web Apps on Surface Hub

-Admins can remotely install [Progressive Web Apps (PWAs)](/microsoft-edge/progressive-web-apps-chromium/) on Surface Hubs by using either a mobile device management provider (MDM) such as Microsoft Intune or a provisioning pack.
-PWAs function like installed native apps on supported platforms and function like regular websites on other browsers.
-When admins install PWAs on Surface Hub, users can run them directly from the App menu.
+Progressive Web App (PWA) support opens up a rich new source of apps that significantly extends your app library beyond UWP or store apps.
+Compared to web pages, PWAs behave more like fast-loading native apps with offline functionality, the ability to update in the background, and other unique features.
+When PWAs are installed on Surface Hub, users can run them directly from the App menu.
+Admins can remotely install PWAs on Surface Hubs via mobile device management (MDM) providers like Microsoft Intune.
+Or you can use a provisioning pack.
+This article describes both methods with sample code for installing YouTube, WebEx, Zoom, and Uber and instructions for installing your own PWAs.
+To learn more, see[Overview of Progressive Web Apps](/microsoft-edge/progressive-web-apps-chromium/).

 > [!IMPORTANT]
 > Before you install PWAs, ensure that your Surface Hub has [KB5011543](https://support.microsoft.com/help/5011543) (or a subsequent Windows update) installed.
 To learn more about the latest Windows 10 Team updates, refer to [Surface Hub update history](surface-hub-update-history.md).